 Learning how to calculate macros and how to track them efficiently can be one of the most self-liberating and self-empowering things you can do when trying to take control of your health, wellness, physical appearance, and your performance.
 Do you have to track forever?
 Nope.
 Does it mean you can eat anything and everything you want?
 Not necessarily.
 Does it mean that you’ll gain a tremendous amount of knowledge about the food you put into your body on a daily basis and how it helps you, or prevents you, from making progress?
 Absolutely!

-In this article about how to calculate macros, we aim to provide you with the information you need to be successful at optimizing your health, body, and fitness.
+In this article, we’re going to teach you how to calculate macros as well as how to figure out macros for weight loss and muscle gain.
+We aim to provide you with the information you need to be successful at optimizing your health, body, and fitness.
 Shall we?

 What are Macronutrients (aka Macros)?

 Your body breaks down macronutrients and uses their nutrient density to create energy, build the body structurally, create chemical reactions, and stimulate the healthy functioning and release of hormones.
 What you eat can positively or negatively impact the way you feel, perform, your mood and even your behavior.

 Micronutrients are the vitamins and minerals that make up the nutrient content of macronutrients.
 These are especially important for a body to be healthy and function well on a day to day basis and they depend on the quality of the macronutrients that you choose to incorporate into your diet.

 - Vitamins: organic compounds made by plants and animals; they can be broken down by heat, acid or air.

 - Minerals are inorganic compounds found in both soil and water, which cannot be broken down.

 Micronutrients are also referred to as ‘essential nutrients’ because each one has a specific role and function within the human body.